MEET THE MUSICIANS | 2025 CONCERT SERIES

 Evan Halloin, bass

-Evan Halloin was appointed associate principal bass of the Kansas City Symphony in 2016 after having served as a member of the bass section since 2012.
+Evan Halloin joined Summerfest as an artistic advisor in 2023.
+He has been a double bassist with the Kansas City Symphony since 2012, and has served as Associate Principal since 2016.
 Prior to coming to Kansas City he was a member of the New World Symphony.
-He earned a master’s degree from Rice University and a bachelor’s degree from the New England Conservatory.
-His primary teachers include Timothy Pitts and Donald Palma.
-Mr. Halloin has performed as a substitute musician with the Chicago, Milwaukee, and Houston Symphony Orchestras, and the Saint Paul Chamber Orchestra.
-Originally from De Pere, Wisconsin, Evan currently resides in Prairie Village, Kansas, where he loves to let his dog Penny take him, his wife Margaret, and one-year-old son Graham for walks around the neighborhood. |
+He has earned degrees from Rice University and the New England Conservatory, studying with Timothy Pitts and Donald Palma.
+Halloin has performed as a substitute musician with the Chicago, Detroit, Milwaukee, and Houston Symphony Orchestras, and the Saint Paul Chamber Orchestra.
+Originally from De Pere, Wisconsin, he currently resides in Prairie Village, Kansas.
+When not riding his bike, solving crossword puzzles, or arranging music for a Summerfest concert, he loves to let his dog Penny drag him, his wife Margaret, and young son Graham for walks around the neighborhood. |

 Joshua Hood, bassoon